devsecops/bootcamp/Week-2/README.md

 # [Lesson #3: Build a Rails API & Deploy It](LESSON-3.md)
-During this lesson, we'll build `Rails` API that you will be able to interact with and go through the process of deploying it
+During this lesson, we'll build a `Rails` API that you will be able to interact with and go through the process of deploying it

 # Resources